 No REFUNDS after REGISTRATION.
 The initial, $100 registration deposit is non-refundable and non transferable.

 Registration will be done by age bracket - this will give the WYH Board of Directors better accuracy in determining the number of teams at each level.

-If you failed to pay your balance for any prior season by September 1st, 2019 you may be required to pay your 2020-21 season tuition in full at registration.
+If you failed to pay your balance for any prior season upon registration you will be required to pay your 2021-22 season tuition in full at registration.

 Each player must register online with USA Hockey prior to the start of next season.
 Please send confirmation code to our

 WYH Scholarship Fund - CORRECTION - DEADLINE IS MAY 15th

 WYH is proud to offer our HS Senior members with an opportunity to apply for a Weymouth Youth Hockey Scholarship.

 In order to be considered for the Weymouth Youth Hockey scholarship, you must meet the following criteria:

 You must have participated in WYH for at least three years during the ages of 6 - 18.

 You must be a high school senior at the time of application.